 As mentioned, you're part of the team at Material Lab on Great Titchfield Street.
 What do you do there?

-My official title is Project & Materials Manager but as far as I’m aware there is no comparative role with which to liken it with.
+My official title is Project & Materials Manager but as far as I’m aware there is no comparative role with which to liken it.
 Such is the beauty of the space, which is truly unique.
-Its success is dependent upon being responsive and adaptable because both material manufactures and specifiers create an organically changing landscape which we are tasked with keeping up with and sharing.
+Its success is dependent upon being responsive and adaptable because both material manufacturers and specifiers create an organically changing landscape which we are tasked with keeping up with and sharing.

 My primary role is to seek out new materials and with it, manufacturers, find out as much as possible about them and what they produce and then get material samples into the studio.
 But I also head up our blog as well as organising external exhibitions – other platforms from which we can share stuff.